leosol/whatsapp-key-carver/README.md

 ## Basic Idea

-Search for the very first 30 bytes in the hole mmcblk0.
+Search for the very first 30 bytes in the whole mmcblk0.
 Take a look at the diff between a 2018 key and a 2021 key (up to encrypting crypto14 files)

 ![Basic Idea](pics/basic-idea.png)